 Explore Vietnamese cuisine, yes, other than Phở

 Generally, the “foodie” experience would be one of the top things to do because the food is never out of style.
 Vietnamese food is delicious and I just want to try it all.
-First thing first, although it spells “Pho”, the well-known Vietnamese noodles is pronounced as “faar~”… or “farr~”, but definitely not “pho”.
+First thing first, although it spells “Pho”, the well-known Vietnamese noodles are pronounced as “faar~”… or “farr~”, but definitely not “pho”.
 A nice Pho place could probably be found in every corner of the world nowadays, and it is one of my favorite dishes (even my “comfort food” when I was traveling).
 It’s really nice to take a break from the greasy and deep-fried food and have a warm bowl of noodles – the lightness, the warm broth, and the fresh crunchy sprouts and herbs were just the perfect combination that I need.

 We had dinner @ the Ngon Villa.
 The restaurant has a wide selection of North, Central, and South Vietnamese dishes and you know what – it’s all-you-can-eat!